OCEAN PARK

 SUMMIT CABLE CAR STATION is the arrival point for visitors transferring between Waterfront and Summit by cable car.
 There are panoramic views across the park and south coast of Hong Kong Island from the terrace outside the station.

-THE RAINFOREST is the park's latest attraction, opened in June 2011, is a themed zone with over 1000 mammals, fish, birds and insects of over 70 species.
+THE RAINFOREST, opened in June 2011, is a themed zone with over 1000 mammals, fish, birds and insects of over 70 species.
 These include the world's smallest monkey, the pygmy marmoset which can be as small as 12cm in length, the South American kinkajou which hangs by its tail whilst seeking food, the world's largest toucan, the world's strongest beetles, tamarins and a herd of capybara, a rodent of the guinea pig family, which can grow to 1.34 metres in length.
 The Rainforest also features a raft ride which courses its way along a river whilst other visitors take aim at the rafts with water guns.

 OCEAN THEATRE is the venue for "Sea Dreams", the popular spectacular dolphin and sea-lion show where these mammals perform with their trainers three or four times daily.
 Arrive early to be sure of getting a seat.